rust-lang/rust/text/0000-unstable-sort.md

 **Q: When is stability useful?**<br>
 A: Not very often.
 A typical example is sorting columns in interactive GUI tables.
-If you want to have rows sorted by column X while breaking ties by column Y, you first have to click on column Y and then click on column X.
+E.g. you want to have rows sorted by column X while breaking ties by column Y, so you first click on column Y and then click on column X. This is a rare case where stable sorting is important.

 **Q: Can stable sort be performed using unstable sort?**<br>
 A: Yes.
 If we transform `[T]` into `[(T, usize)]` by pairing every element with it's